sergeyen7/sergeyen7.github.io/index.md

 * * *

-> **No need to win every trade - big profit can be made with 30%-40%-50% of profitable trades and high Risk:Reward ratio.**
+> **No need to win every trade.
+Big profit can be made with 30%-40%-50% of profitable trades and high Risk:Reward ratio.**

 * * *